vcsmy/tidygen/README.md

 ### 🎉 You're Ready!

-Your iNeat ERP Community Edition is now running!
+Your TidyGen ERP Community Edition is now running!
 Start by:
 1. Setting up your organization details
 2. Adding your first employees
 3. Configuring your inventory